silverwind/uppie/README.md

 ## API
 ### Uppie([options])
 Valid options for the constructor are:
-- `includeEmptyDirectories` *boolean*: Whether to include empty directories.
+- `empty` *boolean*: Whether to include empty directories.
 To discern from empty files, empty directories are identified by a trailing slash in both the `name` and `filename` formData fields and will require special code on the server to handle.
 Default: `false`.

 ### uppie(node, callback)
 - `node` *Node* : If a file input is given, uppie will monitor it for `change` events.
 Any other element type will be enabled as a dropzone and watched for `drop` events.
 If you want to use both on the same element, use a hidden `<input>` and forward the click event.